2022 EFL Championship play-off final: Background

 This was Huddersfield Town's sixth appearance in a play-off final.
 Their most recent previous appearance was in the 2017 EFL Championship play-off final where they drew 0-0 with Reading before going on to win 4-3 in the resulting penalty shoot-out to secure promotion to the Premier League.
 That match was also Huddersfield's most recent appearance at Wembley Stadium.
 They were relegated two seasons later and had played in the second tier of English football since the 2019–20 season.
 It was Nottingham Forest's first play-off final, having been knocked out in the semi-finals three times in the 2000s.
 They had played in the Championship for fourteen consecutive seasons after securing promotion from League One in the 2007–08 season.
 Nottingham Forest made their most recent appearance at the national stadium when they lost 1-0 to Manchester United in the 1992 Football League Cup Final at the original Wembley.
 They had last played at the top tier of English football in the 1998–99 season.
 The final was Nottingham Forest's first appearance at the new Wembley since the stadium was re-opened in 2007.

 Nottingham Forest and Huddersfield had faced each other three times during the season, with both sides winning away in the league.
 Nottingham Forest won 2-0 in September 2021 while Huddersfield secured a 1-0 victory three months later.
 In March 2022, the teams played each other in the fifth round of the 2021–22 FA Cup, with Nottingham Forest coming from behind to win 2-1.
 Going into the final, Johnson was top scorer for Nottingham Forest with 18 goals and 10 assists in 48 appearances, while Danny Ward was leading marksman for Huddersfield, having scored 14 times and making 3 assists in 42 games.

 In May 2022, the EFL announced that for the first time, the video assistant referee (VAR) system would be used at all play-off finals.
-The referee for the final was Jon Moss, who was officiating his final match before retirement, and was assisted by Marc Perry and Tim Wood.
+The referee for the final was Jon Moss, who was officiating his final match before retirement despite his close relationship with the father of the Forest manager, and was assisted by Marc Perry and Tim Wood.
 Craig Pawson was the fourth official while Paul Tierney acted as the VAR.